 6. Swedish Pipe Wrench

 A Swedish pipe wrench looks pretty similar to a pair of vice grip pliers.
 They adjust rapidly by simply sliding the bottom portion of the handle up until the jaws are tight, then locking them into place.
 They offer excellent grip and efficient workflow, though their larger size makes them harder to fit into tight areas.

 These are often used for automotive work, such as removing tie rod ends.
 They can also be used on pipes like a regular pipe wrench, though they only span a few sizes.
 Most Swedish pipe wrenches are 10-16 inches in length and will work with pipes that are less than two inches in diameter.

 Many people have heard of a monkey wrench before, but not everyone knows what they are.
 They look pretty similar to pipe wrenches, though there are some notable differences.
 First, a monkey wrench is more streamlined, so it will fit in tighter areas.
 It’s also got straight jaws, while a pipe wrench’s jaws are angled.

 Monkey wrenches are often referred to as sliding automotive wrenches.
 However, the name has pretty old origins.
 In the 1800s, sailors referred to small tools with specific uses as “monkeys,” which is where the monkey wrench’s name originates.

 The jaws of a monkey wrench are made of hardened metal that will easily damage pipes, so you won’t want to use it as a pipe wrench.
 They’re best for working with nuts and bolts, and they offer long handles for reaching into machines and vehicles.
-Most monkey wrenches are about 8-18 inches in length, though there are some industrial-sized versions that can be up to 4 feet long.
+Most monkey wrenches are about eight to 18 inches in length, though there are some industrial-sized versions that can be up to four feet long.

 8. Basin Wrench